codeangler/devops-code-challenges/challenges/fix-terraform-module.md

 This module meet the following requirements:

-- Have variables for the location (string) and google_org_id (string), values should be:
+- Have variables for the `location` (string) and `google_org_id` (string), values should be:
   - `location` = "us-central1"
   - `google_org_id` = "123456789"
-- Create a Google Cloud project titled `a-project`, with the provided `google_org_id` value as the org_id for the resource
+- Create a Google project titled `a-project`, with the provided `google_org_id` value as the org_id for the Google project resource
 - Enable Google APIs: `storage.googleapis.com` and `pubsub.googleapis.com`
 - Create a GCS bucket with the name `a-gcs-bucket` and the provided `location` value
 - Create a Google service account
 - Assign the service account `roles/pubsub.publisher` and `roles/storage.objectAdmin` in the project
 - Have explicit/implicit dependencies between related resources, such as ones that require an API to be enabled first before creation
-- Have outputs for the project_id, google service account email, and Pub/Sub topic name
+- Have outputs for the project_id, Google service account email, and Pub/Sub topic name
 - The module should have appropriate version/providers configurations for terraform modules
 - The `location` and  `google_org_id` variables shouldn't prompt for input, and instead use terraform mechanisms to set the value for the variable before running terraform commands
 - When terraform runs on the default workspace, it should name the resources accordingly with the env.